Surplus killing

 Surplus killing, also known as excessive killing, henhouse syndrome, or overkill, is a common behavior exhibited by predators, in which they kill more prey than they can immediately eat and then they either cache or abandon the remainder.
 The term was invented by Dutch biologist Hans Kruuk after studying spotted hyenas in Africa and red foxes in England.

 Species

-Some animals which have been observed engaging in surplus killing hunt alone, some are mainly pack hunters.
-Some opinions include humans.
+Some animals which have been observed engaging in surplus killing hunt alone, while some are mainly pack hunters.
+Humans also engage in surplus killing.

-Bears: brown bears, American black bears, polar bears.

-Large cats: jaguar, leopards, lions, lynxes.

-Canines: wolves, coyotes, red fox, dogs.

-Others: martens, weasels, honey badgers, minks, raccoons, spotted hyena, orcas.

-Invertebrates: zooplankton, damselfly naiads, predaceous mites, spiders.
+The behavior has been observed in brown bears, American black bears, polar bears, leopards, lions, lynxes, wolves, coyotes, red foxes, dogs, martens, weasels, honey badgers, minks, raccoons, spotted hyenas, orcas, zooplankton, damselfly naiads, and spiders.

 Example cases

 In Tasmania, in a single dog attack, 58 little penguins were killed.
 In mainland Australia, a single fox once killed around 74 penguins over several days, eating almost nothing.
 One leopard in Cape Province, South Africa killed 51 sheep and lambs in a single incident.
 Similarly, two caracal in Cape Province killed 22 sheep in one night, eating only part of the buttock of one carcass.
 Up to 19 spotted hyenas once killed 82 Thomson's gazelle and badly injured 27, eating just 16%.

 In late autumn, least weasels often surplus-kill vole and then dig them up and eat them on winter days when it is too cold to hunt.
 In March 2016, a pack of 9 grey wolves in Wyoming was found to have killed 19 elk.
 John Lund, of the Wyoming Game and Fish Department, said that he had never documented surplus killings that extreme from grey wolves.
 In Florida, laboratory experiments documented cases of surplus killing in larvae of the predatory midge Corethrella appendiculata against specific larval stages of different species of mosquitoes of the genus Toxorhynchites.